 I will say that cherry pieces and chocolate chunks in a tender, not-too-sweet scone dough is worth making.
 They're a cross between breakfast and tea-time scones.
 Or a snack in the afternoon.

 It's a beautiful flavor pairing made famous by anything with the words black forest.
-We have a few in this blog, the sophisticated chocolate cherry cream tarts and the quick and easy black forest dump cake.
+We have a few in this blog, such as the sophisticated chocolate cherry cream tarts and the quick and easy black forest dump cake.

 You can use sweet or sour cherries, one of my favorites.
 Sour cherry scones with dark chocolate chunks speak for themselves.
+Add a dollop of whipped cream to these scones, and you got yourself black forest scones.

-- A rather high oven.
-They need that extra heat to rise however they can despite all that butter and cream.
-And if you forgot to turn the oven on before you start mixing, please don't leave the baking sheet with the cut scones waiting on the counter.
+- A rather high oven is necessary: they need that extra heat (and baking powder) to rise.
+If you happen to forget to turn the oven on before you start mixing, please don’t leave the baking sheet with the cut scones waiting on the counter.
 Put them in the fridge or freezer for the ten or fifteen minutes it takes for the oven to reach its temperature.

 Freezing scones